akhilvreddy/PartSelect-Assistant/README.md

 # PartSelect.com Q&A Assistant

-An AI-powered question-answering agent designed to help users find appliance parts and repair information on [partselect.com](https://www.partselect.com), specifically the dishwasher and refridgerator sections.
+An AI-powered question-answering agent designed to help users find appliance parts and repair information on [partselect.com](https://www.partselect.com), specifically the dishwasher and refrigerator sections.

-## Demo!
-(Loom)
+## Demo

 ## Features